 Step 9.
 The NG-RAN node 1 obtains the input data for inference from the NG-RAN node 2 for UE mobility optimization, where the input data for inference includes the required input information from the NG-RAN node 2.
 If the NG-RAN node 2 executes the AI/ML model, the input data for inference can include the corresponding inference result from the NG-RAN node 2.

 Step 10.
 Model Inference.
-Required measurements are leveraged into Model Inference to output the prediction, e.g. UE trajectory prediction, target cell prediction, target NG-RAN node prediction, etc.
+Required measurements are leveraged into Model Inference to output the prediction, e.g., UE trajectory prediction, target cell prediction, target NG-RAN node prediction, etc.

 Step 11.
 The NG-RAN 1 sends the model performance feedback to OAM if applicable.